kmlawson/china-revolutions-mo3337/99bibliography.md

 - Zang, Xiaowei. *Children Of The Cultural Revolution: Family Life And Political Behavior In Mao’s China*.
 2000.
 - Zarrow, Peter. *Anarchism and Chinese Political Culture*.
 1990.
 - ———.
 ‘He Zhen and Anarcho-Feminism in China’. *The Journal of Asian Studies* 47, no. 4 (1988): 796–813.
+- Zeleza, Paul Tiyambe.
+‘Dancing with the Dragon Africa’s Courtship with China’. *The Global South* 2, no. 2 (1 October 2008): 171–87.
+[Link](http://www.jstor.org/stable/40339267).
 - Zha, Jianying. *China Pop: How Soap Operas, Tabloids and Bestsellers Are Transforming a Culture*.
 2011.
 - Zhai, Qiang. *China and the Vietnam Wars, 1950-1975*.
 2005.
 - Zhai, Zhen-Hua, and Zhai Zhenhua. *Red Flower of China: An Autobiography*.
 1992.
+[Link](https://archive.org/details/redflowerofchina0000zhai).
 - Zhang, Boli. *Escape from China: The Long Journey from Tiananmen to Freedom*.
 2003.
 - Zhang, Liang, Andrew J. Nathan, and E. Perry Link. *The Tiananmen Papers*.
 2001.
 - Zhang, Shu Guang. *Economic Cold War: America’s Embargo Against China and the Sino-Soviet Alliance, 1949-1963*.
 2001.
 - ———. *Mao’s Military Romanticism: China and the Korean War, 1950-1953*.
 1995.
+- Zhang, Wanshu. *歷史的大爆炸*, n.d.
 - Zhao, Dingxin. *The Power of Tiananmen: State-Society Relations and the 1989 Beijing Student Movement*.
 Electronic book.
 2001.
 - Zhao, Suisheng.
 ‘A State-Led Nationalism: The Patriotic Education Campaign in Post-Tiananmen China’. *Communist and Post-Communist Studies* 31, no. 3 (1 September 1998): 287–302.
 [DOI](https://doi.org/10.1016/S0967-067X(98)00009-9).
 - Zhao, Ziyang, Bao Pu, Adi Ignatius, Renee Chiang, and Roderick MacFarquhar. *Prisoner of the State: The Secret Journal of Zhao Ziyang*.
 2014.
 - Zheng, Yazhuo, and Kent Deng. *State Failure and Distorted Urbanisation in Post-Mao’s China, 1993-2012*.
 Electronic book.
 Palgrave Studies in Economic History.
 2018.
+- Zheng, Yi, and T. P. Sym. *Scarlet Memorial: Tales of Cannibalism in Modern China*.
+1996.
 - Zhi, Mei. *F: Hu Feng’s Prison Years*.
 2013.
 - Zhihua, Shen.
 ‘Sino-Soviet Relations and the Origins of the Korean War: Stalin’s Strategic Goals in the Far East’. *Journal of Cold War Studies* 2, no. 2 (2000): 44–68.
 [Link](https://www.jstor.org/stable/26925062).
 - Zhi-Sui, Li. *The Private Life of Chairman Mao*.
 2011.
 - Zhong, Yurou. *Chinese Grammatology: Script Revolution and Literary Modernity, 1916-1958*.
 Electronic book.
 2019.
 - Zhou, Taomo. *Migration in the Time of Revolution: China, Indonesia, and the Cold War*.
 Electronic book.
 2019.
 - Zhou, Xun. *Forgotten Voices of Mao’s Great Famine, 1958-1962: An Oral History*.
 2013.
 - ———. *The Great Famine in China, 1958-1962: A Documentary History*.
 2012.
+[Link](https://library.st-andrews.ac.uk/record=b3280978~S5).
 - Zia, Helen. *Last Boat Out of Shanghai: The Epic Story of the Chinese Who Fled Mao’s Revolution*.
 2019.
 - Zuo, Jiping.
 ‘Political Religion: The Case of the Cultural Revolution in China’. *Sociological Analysis* 52, no. 1 (1991): 99–110.
 [DOI](https://doi.org/10.2307/3710718).
 - Zürcher, E., Erik Jan Zürcher, and Kim van der Zouw. *Three Months in Mao’s China: Between the Great Leap Forward and the Cultural Revolution*.
 Electronic book.
 Cambridge Books Online.
 2017.
-- 毛澤東, and DeFrancis John. *Annotated Quotations from Chairman Mao*.
-1975.